You can set coding preferences such as code formatting and coloring, among others, to meet your specific needs.

 Specifies whether to enforce your specified case options at all times, including when you open an existing HTML document.
 When you select one of these options and click OK to dismiss the dialog box, all tags or attributes in the current document are immediately converted to the specified case, as are all tags or attributes in each document you open from then on (until you deselect this option again).
 Tags or attributes you type in Code view and in the Quick Tag Editor are also converted to the specified case, as are tags or attributes you insert using the Insert panel.
 For example, if you want tag names always to be converted to lowercase, specify lowercase in the Default Tag Case option, and then select the Override Case Of: Tags option.
 Then when you open a document that contains uppercase tag names, Dreamweaver converts them all to lowercase.

-Older versions of HTML allowed either uppercase or lowercase tag and attribute names, but XHTML requires lowercase for tag and attribute names.
-The web is moving toward XHTML, so it’s generally best to use lowercase tag and attribute names.
+HTML allows either uppercase or lowercase tag and attribute names, but XHTML requires lowercase for tag and attribute names.

 TD Tag: Do Not Include A Break Inside The TD Tag